 If you're bold-spirited, reasonably fit, and have kept your childlike sense of wonder, then Jack's is for you.
 A cross between a Fellini movie, a Salvador Dalí painting, and Alice in Wonderland, this camp doesn't offer the cocooned luxury of some of the Okavango camps; it offers a more rugged, pioneer feel reminiscent of a 1940s-style safari.
-East African safari tents on wooden decks set in a palm grove have ancient Persian rugs, antique brass-hinged storage boxes,
+East African safari tents on wooden decks set in a palm grove have ancient Persian rugs, antique brass-hinged chests, teak

 Makgadikgadi Pans, Botswana